-The weekend days are the most overrepresented days of the week for crashes in which drivers did not use restraints.
-This correlates highly with impaired driving crashes.

-In the evaluation of time of day, overrepresentations peak during the 7 PM to 6 AM time periods and then taper off, falling back below crashes involving causal drivers who use restraints in the 7 AM to 7 PM time periods.
-Additional cross-tabulations were performed for crashes involving injury.
+- 7. The weekend days are the most over-represented days of the week for crashes in which drivers did not use restraints, with proportions about 50% higher than expected.
+This correlates highly with impaired driving crashes. - 8.
+In the evaluation of time of day, overrepresentations peak during the 7 PM to 6 AM time periods (averaging approximately three times their expected proportions), and then they taper off, falling back below crashes involving causal drivers who use restraints in the 7 AM to 7 PM time periods.
+This also correlates very highly with alcohol and drug use.
+Additional cross-tabulations performed for crashes involving injury showed fatal crashes being dramatically over-represented in the early morning hours (12 midnights to 7 AM).